What is testicular cancer?

 What are the symptoms?

-- A dull pressure or pain in the lower back, belly, or
+- A dull pain or feeling of pressure in the lower belly or groin.

 How is testicular cancer diagnosed?

 Because other problems can cause symptoms like those of testicular cancer, your doctor may order tests to find out if you have another problem.
 These tests may include blood tests and imaging tests of the testicles such as an ultrasound or a CT scan.

 If these tests show signs of cancer, you will have surgery to remove the testicle.
 Surgery is the only way to know for sure if you have testicular cancer and what kind of cancer it is.
 This information also helps in planning any other treatment you may need.

 How is it treated?

 For some men, surgery to remove the testicle may be all the treatment they need.
 The type and stage of your cancer will help your doctor know if you need more treatment.